solana-labs/solana/docs/src/integrations/exchange.md

 fields to include SPL Token balance transfers.

 ### Withdrawing
-The withdraw address a user provides must point to an initialized SPL Token account of the correct mint.
-Before executing a withdraw [transfer](#token-transfers), it is recommended that the exchange check the address as [described above](#validating-user-supplied-account-addresses-for-withdrawals) as well as query the account to verify its existence and that it belongs to the
+The withdrawal address a user provides must point to an initialized SPL Token account of the correct mint.
+Before executing a withdrawal [transfer](#token-transfers), it is recommended that the exchange check the address as [described above](#validating-user-supplied-account-addresses-for-withdrawals) as well as query the account to verify its existence and that it belongs to the